Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 less manually.

-That's why I have developed my own parsing library - [Papa Carlo](/projects/papa-carlo/) - designed especially for development of the incremental compilers.
-The API of the library should be familiar for developers who have worked with the ordinary parser combinators and generators.
+That's why I have developed my own parsing library - [Papa Carlo](/projects/papa-carlo/) - designed especially for development of incremental compilers.
+The API of the library should be familiar for developers who have worked with ordinary parser combinators and generators.
 But the resulting parser has all of the features mentioned above out of the box.

-The Demo example I referred in the beginning of the post is written on top of the Papa Carlo library.
+The Demo example I referred to in the beginning of the post is written on top of the Papa Carlo library.
 It doesn't use server-side to process computations, the parser works completely in the web browser.
-I believe, this approach may be scaled up to develop language support plugins for the modern Web Editors to turn them to the full-featured IDEs comparable to the class of the desktop based IDEs.
+I believe this approach may be scaled up to develop language support plugins for the modern Web Editors to turn them into full-featured IDEs comparable to the desktop based IDEs.

 ### A few words about the Demo